Kepnang2/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints the sign of a number
 # Task 6
 Write a function that computes the absolute value of an integer.\\
+#Task 7
+There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important.\\